Brian Horton: Macclesfield Town

 Despite high expectations, Horton's men were not to challenge for promotion in the 2005–06 season.
 The club were hit by financial troubles after being told they had to pay fines totalling £250,000, and at one point were at risk of being wound up.
 As a result, Horton was forced to cope without assistant John Askey, after Askey was dismissed to cut costs.
 The sale of top-scorer Jon Parkin also robbed Horton of his best player.
-Following a poor start to the season he placed four players on the transfer-list.
+Following a poor start to the season he placed four players on the transfer list.
 He also placed Kevin Townson on the transfer-list, before sacking the striker after Townson displayed "serious misconduct".
 Throughout the campaign, Horton signed goalkeeper Tommy Lee, striker Clyde Wijnhard, midfielder Alan Navarro, forward Allan Russell, and striker Matty McNeil.
 The "Silkmen" finished in 17th-place, five points above the relegation zone.
 Horton prepared for the 2006–07 campaign by searching for a new midfield player, and found one in Shrewsbury Town's Jamie Tolley.
 He also signed versatile attacker Colin Heath, defender Carl Regan, and former Port Vale goalkeeper Jonny Brain; whilst releasing five players.
 Horton was sacked in October 2006, after his team failed to win any of their opening twelve league games, leaving them bottom of the Football League.

 Assistant to Phil Brown

 In May 2007, Horton returned to Hull City as assistant manager to Phil Brown; this appointment came 19 years after he resigned as Hull manager.
-His contacts were instrumental in bringing in Fraizer Campbell on loan from Manchester United, who would scored 15 goals in 37 games for Hull.
+His contacts were instrumental in bringing in Fraizer Campbell on loan from Manchester United, who would score 15 goals in 37 games for Hull.
 He helped the club win promotion to the Premier League via the play-offs in May 2008, the first time Hull City made it to the top-flight in their 104-year history.
-In March 2009, Horton was featured heavily in the press after accusing Arsenal club captain Cesc Fàbregas of spitting following an encounter in the FA Cup.
-Fàbregas was later cleared of any wrongdoing.
+In March 2009, Horton was featured heavily in the press after accusing Arsenal club captain Cesc Fàbregas of spitting at him following an encounter in the FA Cup.
+Fàbregas was later cleared of any wrongdoing by the Football Association.
 The "Tigers" struggled in the 2009–10 season, and Phil Brown was put on gardening leave on 15 March, as Horton and Steve Parkin were appointed as the club's joint-caretaker managers.
 Horton offered to stay on until the end of the campaign but Hull instead appointed Iain Dowie, who could not keep the club from being relegated.

 In January 2011, Phil Brown was appointed manager of Preston North End, and Horton was appointed as his assistant.
 Preston were relegated from the Championship at the end of the 2010–11 campaign.
 Horton left Preston when Phil Brown was sacked on 14 December 2011.